National Member Meeting

 Naude Pretorius: Chief Data Analytics Officer, FNB South Africa

-Human Centered AI Design: Ethics, Impact and Augmentation
+Human Centered AI Design: Balancing Innovation and Integrity

 Vebashini Naidoo: Chief Data Scientist, SARS